Tommy Wood (International Brigades): Early life

 Little is known of Wood's early life, but his father was John Wood, who worked for the Department of Local Government, and his mother was Sarah, née Doyle.
 He had siblings.
 Wood's precise date of birth has gone unrecorded, but his parents' letter to the External Affairs Department states he was 17 in 1936.
-(Note: The only other 17-year olds to have joined up were the black radical Charlie Hutchison and Ronnie Burgess, Charlotte Haldane's son, both from London.)
+(Note: The only other 17-year olds to have joined up were the black radical Charlie Hutchison and Ronnie Burghes, Charlotte Haldane's son, both from London.)
 He grew up at 16 Buckingham Place in the north of Dublin's inner city.
 Wood's family had a "respected" history of Irish Republicanism: two maternal uncles died fighting British forces.
 Patrick Doyle had been executed by at Mountjoy Gaol in 1921, during the Irish War of Independence, and another, Séan Doyle was killed in an action at The Custom House the same year.
 Wood joined the IRA's youth organisation, Fianna Éireann, as a youth.
 Wood was one of at least three active members of the Fianna who joined the International Brigade—known as International Brigaders or brigadistas—another of whom, along with Wood, was also to die on active service.